ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/0-prerequisites/README.md

 In addition, you will need to download materials for use in the workshop, and create a python environment using conda.

-You will also need to create a GitHub account if you don't already have one.

 __Software Installation:__

 1. Conda ([Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html), [MacOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html), [Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html))

 We'll be using conda to create an isolated Python installation.
 If you don't have a conda installation, you can follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 We recommend installing Miniconda rather than Anaconda as it is much smaller, and we'll be installing the specific python packages we need later anyway.

+__Windows users__: To use conda, you'll first need to launch an Anaconda prompt session.
+This will provide a shell-like environment from which you can access your conda installation and environments.

 If you already have a conda installation, you'll want to make sure both conda and conda build are reasonably up-to-date.
 You can update conda and conda build in a Terminal window (MacOS, Linux) or Anaconda prompt (Windows) by running:
 ```